shamazmazum/vsprofiler/README.md

 $ LD_PRELOAD=/path/to/libvsprof.so PROF_AUTOSTART=1 program_to_profile
 ```

-It will create two files: prof.smpl and prof.map in the current working directory.
-Then run vsanalizer with these
+It will create two files: profX.smpl and profX.map in the current working directory, where X is some number.
+Then
-two files as arguments (see below what "flat" means):
+run vsanalizer with these two files as arguments (see below what "flat" means):
 ```
 $ /path/to/vsanalizer prof.smpl prof.map flat
 ```